The Edinburgh Vaults is one of Edinburgh’s most exciting Old Town visitor attractions

-The Edinburgh Vaults are one of Edinburgh’s most exciting visitor attractions.
-Sometimes called the Blair Street Underground Valults, this wonderfully atmospheric space, under Edinburgh’s South Bridge, is the venue for something a little out of the ordinary.
+Sometimes called the Blair Street Underground Vaults, this wonderfully atmospheric space, under Edinburgh’s South Bridge, is the venue for something a little out of the ordinary.

-Today Mercat Tours, which has exclusive rights to the vaults, run a number of popular underground tours including:
+Today Mercat Tours, which has exclusive rights to the vaults, runs a number of popular underground tours including:

 - Ghostly Underground